AgentMC/Sao20/Translate/En/Part1.md

 After the end of a Foreign World War, they returned to the central capital in mid-November 380th of the Human World calendar.
 In December the Human World Union Council was launched and it was only a February of 381th when the Rebellion of Four Empires broke out so it was just a year ago when Ronye and Tiese had crossed swords with the Northern Empire’s, Krueger Norlangarth.

 _Maybe it is because of that dream, and why do people need to have dreams in the first place……_ but even though she was waiting for sleeping fairies to come again, her eyelids did not get heavy.
-She laid still for about three minutes, then the bells outside of the window delivered a subdued 5 AM tone, so she gave up and set on the bed.
+She lay still for about three minutes, then the bells outside of the window delivered a subdued 5 AM tone, so she gave up and set on the bed.

 She got feet down to the floor, threw over a thick woolen shawl and reached for the table lamp.
 Turning a large screw in the middle of the barrel, she let water filling the glass-made burner to flow down to the lower container, and the egg-sized piece of ore contained in the burner ignited by itself and release the soft yellow light.